 Hvar is one of the islands where there is nightlife.
-A lot of really fancy clubs and bars are opened on the coast with the view of sunsets shining over the blue color of the Adriatic sea.
+A lot of really fancy clubs and bars are open on the coast with the view of sunsets shining over the blue colour of the Adriatic sea.

 If you had enough of the crowd in Hvar you can take your catamaran and enjoy the silence in the canals of Paklinski islands.

 One of the sounds that describe the Croatian coast is the cricket song.
 It is a special feeling: the smell of the sea, the heat of the sun, the sound of crickets and the freedom of sailing.